braid-org/braid-spec/README.md

 After editing, add your name to the authors list at the top and bottom of the document.

-Discussion of the finished drafts will occur on the [IETF HTTPWG mailing list](https://lists.w3.org/Archives/Public/ietf-http-wg/) mailing list.
+Discussion of the complete drafts will occur on the [IETF HTTPWG mailing list](https://lists.w3.org/Archives/Public/ietf-http-wg/) mailing list.
 You might also like to familiarize yourself with other [HTTP working group documents](https://github.com/httpwg/http-extensions/blob/master/CONTRIBUTING.md).